fikayo-sanni/ductape-docs/docs/products/notifications/notification-messages/sms.md

 }
 ```

-The system will automatically replace the placeholders with the corresponding values in the data object to produce:
+The system will automatically replace the placeholders to produce:

-**Generated SMS**
+**Generated SMS:**
 ```
 Welcome to our platform Thomas Shelby.
 Your username is thomas_shelby.
 ```

-## Notes
+## Provider Setup

-* **All template variables are required at the time of sending** — ensure the data object contains values for every `{{variable}}` present in your message string.
-* If a variable is missing in the data object, the placeholder will remain unreplaced in the final SMS message.
-* SMS notifications are sent through the SMS provider configured for the environment (Twilio, Nexmo/Vonage, or Plivo — see [Notification Environment Setup](../setting-up#sms-notifications)).
+SMS notifications are sent through the SMS provider configured for your environment (such as Twilio, Nexmo/Vonage, or Plivo).
+See [Notification Environment Setup](../setting-up#sms-notifications) for details on configuring your provider.

+**Key Points:**
+- All template variables are required at send time.
+- Unmatched placeholders will remain in the message.
+- Choose and configure your SMS provider in your notification environment settings.

+**Next Steps:**
+- **[Set Up Notification Channels](../setting-up.md):** Learn how to configure channels like SMS, email, and push.
+- **[Message Template Guides](./):** Explore guides for other notification message types.
+- **[Notification Types](../notifications.md):** See all supported notification types and their use cases.